confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

     AND 1570051876000 <= WINDOWSTART AND WINDOWEND <= 1570138276000;
 ```

-If the `pageviews_by_region` was created as an aggregation of multiple columns (e.g. `countryId`
+If the `pageviews_by_region` table was created as an aggregation of multiple columns,
-and `regionId`) then each key column must be present in the WHERE clause:
+then each key column must be present in the WHERE clause.
+The following example shows how to
+query the table if `countryId` and `regionId` where both key columns:

 ```sql
 SELECT * FROM pageviews_by_region